-Some books may not be the best choices for reading aloud at the beginning of the year because they may not be the right fit for the ages and attention spans of your students at that time.
+Some back to school pre k books may not be the best choices for reading aloud at the beginning of the year because they may not be the right fit for the ages and attention spans of your students at that time.

-My list here consists of just a few suggestions, I’m sure there are many others that could be included.
+My back to school book list here consists of just a few suggestions, I’m sure there are many others that could be included.
+And don’t forget to check out our Back to School Bundle to make going back to school a breeze!

 Everybody loves naughty David!
 These short, funny, and educational stories are sure to hold the attention of any young child.